mozilla/data-docs/src/datasets/pings.md

 ## Analysis

-The large majority of analyses can be completed using only the [main ping][main_ping].
-This ping includes histograms, scalars, and other performance and diagnostic data.
+The [main ping][main_ping] includes histograms, scalars, and other performance and diagnostic data.

-Few analyses actually rely directly on any raw ping data.
+Since Firefox 62, it [no longer contains event data](https://bugzilla.mozilla.org/show_bug.cgi?id=1460595); events are now sent in a separate `event` ping.

-Instead, we provide [derived datasets](./derived.md) which are processed versions of these data, made to be:
+[Derived datasets](./derived.md) are processed from ping tables.
+They are intended to be:

 - Easier and faster to query
 - Organized to make the data easier to analyze